harrisbrionnat/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-If the Peter's problem has been resolved, then on the ticket you can scroll down to 'Ticket Status' and select 'Resolved' from the drop down menu.
+4. If the Bill's problem has been resolved, then, on the ticket, scroll down to 'Ticket Status' and select 'Resolved' from the drop down menu.
 If you would like to close the ticket without resolving the issue, you could just select 'Close'.
 </p>
 <br />